 Depending on your needs, we can offer different Talking Therapies options to you.
 This could involve one, or a combination of different therapies such as:

-An online group or pre-recorded video session:
+An online or face to face group or pre-recorded video session:

 It may be that you need further help if you’re having a particularly difficult experience.
-If you do, we may suggest further more intensive types of individual therapy, such as:
+If you do, we may suggest more intensive types of individual therapy, such as:

 - Cognitive Behavioural Therapy (CBT)